nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 1. Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your computer.

 2. Download the latest `plannit.jar` [here](https://github.com/AY2223S1-CS2103T-T10-1/tp/releases/).

 3. Copy the file to the folder you want to use as the _home folder_ for Plannit.
+In other words, the folder which `plannit.jar` is will be the folder in which Plannit will store its data.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds. <br>